foss2serve/github-workflow-activity/tutorial2/tut2-handout.md

 ### from <BRANCH_NAME> in yours to master on theirs.
 (13)
 ```

-When you start working on a contribution, you need to create a branch to hold
-your work (5), do a little work and commit it (6-10), push your new branch to
-your repository on GitHub (11), and create a pull-request from your new branch
-to master in the project's repository on GitHub (12-13).

-The purpose of the pull-request isn't to get the maintainer to accept your work
-(yet).
-It starts a conversation with the maintainer.
-They can review what you
-are trying to do and give you feedback early.
-That way, if you are on the wrong
-track or the maintainer is not interested in your idea, you can find out before
-you waste too much time implementing your idea.

 ### Work (14-17)

+Keep working on your idea, committing and publishing your work as you go
+(14-17).
+The pull-request will automatically be updated with the new commits you
+push to your repository on GitHub, allowing the maintainer to follow your
+progress as you go.

 ```bash
 $ vim file4                                            (14)